Frequently asked questions

-As such, Java policy agents cannot install on the Pivotal TC Server by default, it has not been tested nor is it supported.
+As such, Java Agents cannot install on the Pivotal TC Server by default, it has not been tested nor is it supported.
 If you encounter any issues running on the Pivotal TC Server, you will be asked to reproduce them on a supported container.

-Q. What is the difference between centralized and local configuration for policy agents?
+Q. What is the difference between centralized and local configuration for Agents?

-A. All policy agents need to have a profile in AM/OpenAM.
-Besides providing the policy agent name and password, AM/OpenAM URL and policy agent server URL, the profile also defines whether the policy agent is configured locally or centrally.
-See Setup and Maintenance Guide › Setting Up Policy Agent Profiles for further information.
+A. All agents need to have a profile in AM/OpenAM.
+Besides providing the agent name and password, AM/OpenAM URL and agent server URL, the profile also defines whether the agent is configured locally or centrally (remote).

-With local configuration, the only information contained in AM/OpenAM is the details provided when creating the profile (policy agent name and password, AM/OpenAM URL, policy agent server URL and the fact that it is configured locally).
-The rest of the information is stored in a local configuration file as follows depending on your policy agent.
+With local configuration, the only information contained in AM/OpenAM is the details provided when creating the profile (agent name and password, AM/OpenAM URL, agent server URL and the fact that it is configured locally).
+The rest of the information is stored in a local configuration file as follows depending on your agent.
 When changes are made to local configuration data, a server restart is required for them to take effect.
-The name and location of the local configuration file varies depending on the agent and version:
+The name and location of the local configuration file vary depending on the agent and version:

-- Web Policy Agents - the agent.conf file located in the /path/to/web_agents/agent_version/instances/Agent_nnn/config directory.
+- Web Agents - the agent.conf file located in the /path/to/web_agents/agent_version/instances/Agent_nnn/config directory.

 - Java Agents 5.x and later - the OpenSSOAgentConfiguration.properties file located in the /path/to/java_agents/agent_type/agent_instance/ directory.

-Q. How is the policy agent bootstrap file used?
+Q. How is the Agent bootstrap file used?

-If your policy agent configuration is not in the top-level realm (/), you must edit agent.conf or OpenSSOAgentBootstrap.properties to identify the sub-realm that has your policy agent configuration.
-Update the com.sun.identity.agents.config.organization.name property to change the / to the path to your policy agent profile.
-This allows the policy agent to properly identify itself to the AM/OpenAM server.
+If your agent configuration is not in the top-level realm (/), you must edit agent.conf or OpenSSOAgentBootstrap.properties to identify the sub-realm that has your agent configuration.
+Update the com.sun.identity.agents.config.organization.name property to change the / to the path to your agent profile.
+This allows the agent to properly identify itself to the AM/OpenAM server.